cheeeeeeeeeen/RoR2-ChensGradiusMod/README.md

 ## Changelog

+**2.2.10**
+- Fix a bug where the API refuses to create the singleton class of a custom drone.

 **2.2.9**
 - Update Compatibility API implementation with Aetherium for the breaking changes made.
 - Improve the Death States of Repurchasable Turrets.
 They used to die only when 12 seconds have passed.